hackbinghamton/PythonWorkshop/README.md

-# Python Workshop
+# Python for Everyone!

-If you don't have jupyter notebook installed, run `pip3 install jupyter` on your command line.
-Type `jupyter-notebook` and hit enter to start the workshop.
+Welcome to our Python workshop!

+If you're new to programming, check out our [Introduction)(Intro) section.